Correctness and completeness of logic programs: Relations with declarative diagnosis

 We skip an example, and details of incompleteness diagnosis algorithms, see e.g.\ \cite{Shapiro.book,DNM89,DBLP:journals/ngc/Naish92}.
 We only point out a relation between completeness proving and some of such algorithms (like that of \cite{Shapiro.book}).
 The actions performed by such algorithm boil down to checking the sufficient condition for semi-completeness of Th.\,\ref{th:completeness}.
 In contrast to completeness proofs, the condition is checked only for some specified atoms, they are instances of atoms selected in the SLD-tree producing the symptom.

 \paragraph{Diagnosis by proof attempts} In a sense, the proof methods presented in this paper supersede the declarative diagnosis methods.
 An attempt to prove a buggy program to be correct (complete) results in violating the corresponding sufficient condition for some clause (specified atom).
 Any error located by diagnosis will also be found by a proof attempt; moreover no symptom is needed, and all the errors are found.
-For instance, in this way the author found an error in an early version of one of the examples from \cite{drabent12.iclp}.
+For instance, in this way the author found an error in an early version of one of the examples from \cite{Drabent12.iclp}.
 However the sufficient condition has to be checked for all the (instances of the) clauses of the program (when proving correctness), or for all specified atoms (in the case of completeness).
+In contrast, diagnosis takes into account only the clauses (respectively, atoms) related to the computation that produced the symptom.